panzerdp/dmitripavlutin.com/content/posts/130-funct-expression-declaration/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/8b46yokr/2/)

-In one case you define the function as usual (the `sumA` function).
-But in the other case the function is placed into a pair of parentheses (the `sumB` function).
+In one case, you define the function as usual (the `sumA` function).
+In the other case the function is placed into a pair of parentheses (the `sumB` function).

 What would happen if you invoke `sumA(1, 2)` and `sumB(1, 2)`?

 As expected, `sumA(1, 2)` simply returns the sum of `1` and `2` numbers &mdash; `3`.
 However, invoking `sumB(1, 2)` throws an error `Uncaught ReferenceError: sumB is not defined`.

-The explanation is that `sumA` was created using a function declaration, which *function variable* (with the same name as the function name) in the current scope.
-But `sumB` was created using a function expression (being wrapped into parentheses), which *doesn't create a function variable* in the current scope.
+The explanation is that `sumA` was created using a function declaration, which creates a *function variable* (with the same name as the function name) in the current scope.
+But `sumB` was created using a function expression (it is wrapped into parentheses), which *doesn't create a function variable* in the current scope.

-From a higher point of view, function declarations are useful to create standalone functions, but function expressions are great to create callbacks.
+From a higher point of view, function declarations are useful to create standalone functions, but function expressions are good as callbacks.

-Now, let's into the behavior and dont's of the function declarations and function expressions.
+Now, let's dive more into the behavior of the function declarations and function expressions.

 ## 2. The function declaration